San Joaquin Delta College: Baseball

 The 2018 CCCAA Baseball State Champions.

 Pat Doyle was head baseball coach from 1976 to 2006 after a short career as a minor leaguer in the Boston Red Sox organization in 1966–67.
 He later was global coordinator for Major League Baseball's envoy program, coached the Anchorage Glacier Pilots in 1990 and 1991, coached Team USA in the 1994 Baseball World Cup, managed the British national team in the 2010 European Championship, and guided Team Israel in the 2011 European Championship Qualifiers.
 He is a member of the Stockton Athletic Hall of Fame, the Lodi Athletic Hall of Fame, and the California Community College Baseball Coaches Association (CCCBCA) Hall of Fame.
 He is a former president of the CCCBCA, which established the Doyle Scholarship in his honor.

 Reed Peters took over as head baseball coach in 2008 and has established the Mustangs as one of the top-performing baseball programs in the state.
 In his fourteen seasons as head coach, the Mustangs have reached the CCCAA Elite Eight nine times and the Final Four seven times, with two State Championship wins in 2011 and 2018.
 They were also State Runner-up in 2009, 2014, and 2015.
 Since 2008, 27 Delta baseball alumni have gone on to play professionally in Major League Baseball.
 Reed Peters has been named Northern California Coach of the year twice and the ABCA National Coach of the Year in 2018.

 Women's basketball

 San Joaquin Delta's women's basketball has also seen consistent success at the state level.
-Under head coach Gina Johnson, the Lady Mustangs have reached the CCCAA Elite Eight 14 times, the Final Four eight times, and the Championship game three times.
+Under head coach Gina Johnson, the Lady Mustangs have reached the CCCAA Elite Eight 14 times, the Final Four eight times, and the Championship game four times.
 On March 13, 2022, the Mustangs reached the CCCAA State Championship game for the third time after overcoming a 17-point deficit with less than seven minutes remaining in the semi-final match against Irvine Valley College.
 They eventually lost the championship title game, 76–71, to neighboring Big 8 rival Sierra College.

+On March 15, 2026, the Lady Mustangs overcame a historic 24-point deficit in their fourth championship game, defeating MiraCosta College 76-71 to clinch their first-ever state championship title in women's basketball.